PinkyJie/cypress-auto-stub-example/README.md

 - Use the recorded API response to run your tests in future.

 This project demonstrates how to make this process more smoothly and automatically with Cypress.

+**_2. E2E tests are too flaky, how many seconds do I need to wait?_**

+Though Cypress already ships with a unique mechanism to automatically block your test and retry until your expectation meets, but sometimes you still need to explicitly wait for all network API calls to be finished.
+In this example we implement a new command called `waitUntilAllAPIFinished` to solve this problem.
+Thanks to Cypress's full network control ability, now it's easier to know how many network API calls are still pending, so that we can wait for them to be finished first before you do any assertion.

 ## Try it